bnachtwey/dsmci/Considerations-on-backups-of-large-filesystems.md

 For a full backup of 100 TB, theoretically, only about 24 hours are required with a 10GE connection.
 However, operational experience shows that only about 2 – 4 TB per day are effectively saved and about 25 – 50 days are required for each full backup.
 In other words, approximately the same time as for an *“incremental”* backup.
 Using faster Ethernet Connections such as 25GE or even 100GE decrease the time, but in the end the backup still lasts days and is definitly not done daily or even weekly.

-## Acceleration with SP on-board tools<a name="SPOnboardTools"></a>
+## Acceleration with SP on-board tools
 IBM offers several on-board tools to speed up the backup process:

-### Simplified identification exclusively via the change date<a name="SimplifiedIdentification"></a>
+### Simplified identification exclusively via the change date
 Usually the ISP client compares numerous meta data to select objects for the new backup.
 Besides the date of the last modification, these are also file size, checksum, access rights / ACLn.
-In the interactive call dsmc i and/or as Object in the client schedule, the check can be reduced to the comparison of the change date of the object with the date of the last backup by the option -INCRbydate and thus considerably accelerated.
+In the interactive call dsmc i and/or as Object in the client schedule, the check can be reduced to the comparison of the change date of the object with the date of the last backup by the option
+`-INCRbydate` and thus considerably accelerated.

 However, the option also has some problems:<br>
-Especially if no snapshots are used or if the backup fails, files that are modified or created while the backup is running will be skipped during the next run with [`-INCRbydate`](https://www.ibm.com/docs/en/storage-protect/8.1.24?topic=reference-incrbydate) if they have not been modified again.
+- Especially if no snapshots are used or if the backup fails, files that are modified or created while the backup is running will be skipped during the next run with [`-INCRbydate`](https://www.ibm.com/docs/en/storage-protect/8.1.24?topic=reference-incrbydate) if they have not been modified again.
-IBM therefore strongly recommends running a normal *“incremental”* regularly (see link mentioned before).
+- IBM therefore strongly recommends running a normal *“incremental”* regularly (see link mentioned before).
 Similar problems can occur if client and server have different system times.

 **Another important point:**<br>
 Deleted files are not recognized, they remain in the backup and files that come into the system with an old date, e.g. due to the installation of software, are not backed up!

 In summary, the `-INCRbydate` option can only be used for the daily backups together with a normal backup at the weekend if the normal backup lasts slightly longer than 24 hours.

-### Turning off ACLn and checksums<a name="TurningOffACL"></a>
+### Turning off ACLn and checksums
 Processing ACLn (and thus previously checking) and creating checksums slows down the identification process and can be influenced by several options.
 However, it should be carefully considered whether the relatively low speed gain sufficiently outweighs the loss of information.

 * `SKIPACL Yes` completely disables ACL processing, but ACLs will probably not be saved either (option for Unix + MacOS only)